Skip to main content

 To learn more about debugging, see Debugging in Visual Studio Code.

-Debug with Trace Viewer
+Debug with trace viewer

 For a better developer experience you can debug your tests with the Show Trace Viewer option.